 The winner of Albania’s annual song festival, Festivali i Këngës, is once again providing their Eurovision entry.
 22 acts were shortlisted; semi-finals took place on 21 and 22 December, and the final on 23 December.
 A winner eventually emerged from a very long show – Albania does tend to rework the selected song a lot and also put it into English so don’t expect the below to be the final version!

-Depi Evratesi, the Armenian national selection, has released the 20 entries for the live shows.
-All the entries are available on their YouTube channel.
-Two semi-finals will take place on 19 and 22 February, followed by a grand final on 25 February.
+Depi Evratesi, the Armenian national selection, consisted of two semi-finals on 19 and 22 February, followed by a grand final on 25 February.